what is nerve testing?

 On the day of the test, do not apply lotions or oils to the skin.
 This is to ensure the adhesiveness of the electrodes and proper responses.
 Loose-fitting clothing is recommended.
 Since a majority of the test is completed on your extremities, loose-fitting clothes allow for better access.

 Certain areas are cleansed of any dirt and oils on the surface of the skin to ensure the best results.
 Depending on which area is being tested, you may be asked to lay down or sit upright.
-Electrodes are placed over specific sites on the extremities and small electric impulses are applied (NCV).
+Electrodes are placed over specific sites on the extremities, and small electric impulses are applied (NCV).
 The impulse is a part of the test and is harmless.
 During the latter part of the test, a tiny pin electrode (EMG) is used to measure electrical activity in the muscle.

 There are no lasting side effects from the tests, but the testing itself can sometimes be uncomfortable.
-The NCSs involve small electrical shocks to the nerve which may cause a quick tingling of pricking feeling along with an involuntary twitch of the arm or leg.
+The NCSs involve small electrical shocks to the nerve, which may cause a quick tingling or pricking feeling along with an involuntary twitch of the arm or leg.
 EMG studies use a thin needle inserted into several muscles.
 These needles are disposable, and a new one is used for each patient.
 Like any needle, some discomfort may be felt.